The Persistent Threat to Food Safety

 A Landscape in Flux

 The regulatory landscape surrounding these persistent chemicals is in a state of constant flux, mirroring the evolving scientific understanding and growing public concern.
-As research advances and new compounds are discovered, regulations will need to adapt to address these emerging .
+As research advances and new compounds are discovered, regulations will need to adapt to address these emerging threats.

 The following can be anticipated: